jaanli/jaan.li/README.md

 ## Using with Cloudflare Pages

+Cloudflare Pages gives free analytics and a global content delivery network for free, along with goodies like image resizing and free bandwidth.

 Create a Cloudflare API Token: https://dash.cloudflare.com/profile/api-tokens with edit permissions for: `Account.Cloudflare Pages`.

 Then add the following secrets to the repository secrets: `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` and make sure they are referenced correctly in the YAML configuration for the GitHub Actions deploy script.

-Then go to Cloudflare Pages, create a new Page, connect it to the `.git` repository using your GitHub account, and note the name of the project for below.
+Then go to Cloudflare Pages, create a new Page, connect it to the `.git` repository using your GitHub account, and note the name of the project for below, in this case https://jaan-li.pages.dev.

 Then make sure the GitHub Actions deploy script YAML configuration includes the following:
 ```